time2fishman/home-loan-wizard/README.md

 ### Performance Requirements

 <details>
-  <summary>The page should load...</summary> in no longer than 10 seconds, and page transitions should take no longer th an 5 seconds, with 5 and 2 being the targeted thresholds respectively.
+  <summary>The page should load...</summary> in no longer than 3 seconds, and page transitions should take no longer th an 2 seconds, with 1 and 2 being the target and minimum thresholds respectively.
 </details>

 ## Project Stakeholders